ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Multiple pairs of Connection IDs and sockets can map to the same datagram flow ID or client-facing socket.

-These mappings guarantee that any QUIC packet sent from a target to the proxy in either tunnelled or forwarded mode can be sent to the correct client.
+These mappings guarantee that any QUIC packet sent from a target to the proxy can be sent to the correct client, in either tunelled or forwarded mode.
 Note that this mapping becomes trivial if the proxy always opens a new server-facing socket for every client request with a unique datagram flow ID.
 The mapping is critical for any case where server-facing sockets are shared or reused.